LIMITED TIME OFFER FALL SPECIALsale

 The Role of Smoking in Nerve Damage

 Smoking exacerbates peripheral neuropathy – the numerous conditions that involve any damage to the nerves.
 Nerve damage affects the transmission of signals necessary for everyday sensory responses.
-These responses include signalings such as having cold hands, stepping on a sharp object, or even getting an erection.
+These responses include signaling such as having cold hands, stepping on a sharp object, or even getting an erection.

 Smoking as a Risk Factor for Chronic Conditions